greggman/vertexshaderart.com/README.md

-# vertexshaderart.com is in transition
+# vertexshaderart.com is in transition to a static site

 Soundcloud changed their API and I can't be bothered to fix this code.
 Tools are out of date etc and it's just too much work for a site that